codecrafter0715/real-estate-mysql-backend/RealEstateApp_MySQL.md

-Documentation
-# 🏡 Real Estate Web Application with MySQL
+# 🏡  Documentation of Real Estate Web Application with MySQL

 ## 🎯 Objective
 Build a functional Real Estate web application.
 This project allows users to browse, search, and manage real estate properties.